WhatClinic Reviews Charter

 What is moderation and why do we do it?

-Our moderators work full time to weed out false reviews.
-Every review is read before a number of manual checks are done to confirm that the review is genuine, like cross checking the email address against known clinic staff members, and known clinic IP addresses.
-Moderators might also email or phone the reviewer again for clarification or extra information.
+We use automation and manual checks to weed out false reviews.
+We apply a number of factors to determine if a review is genuine, Moderators might also email or phone the reviewer again for clarification or extra information.
 They also check each review meets our review guidelines.
-It can take up to 10 working days to moderate a review, but when it is published, we email the author to let them know.
+It can take up to 15 working days to moderate a review, but when it is published, we email the author to let them know.

 Our reviews are a forum for patients to share their personal experiences with others who are considering treatment.
 It is not the right place to air individual grievances or pursue complaints.